 You can step back into a time of Polish royalty and, as you wander around the elegant rose gardens, feel like a queen.

-Here’s a peak inside Warsaws Wilanów palace.
+Here’s a peek inside Wilanów Palace Warsaw.

 But, always trying to save some pennies, my friend and I discovered that there was a direct bus from Warsaw Centrum.

 As English is not widely spoken here it can be a little bit of a puzzle trying to work out bus routes, so it’s best to research anywhere you want to go before you leave your hotel room.

 Centrum is one of Warsaw’s biggest stations and is also a labyrinth with over and underground train, bus and tram stop all connecting into one.

 So, you’ll need to know where you’re heading!
 If in doubt, ask your hotel or use google maps.
 Once you’re in, it can be hard to navigate.

 Ticket prices for Wilanow Palace Warsaw